Sustainable Holiday Season Graphic. Includes buying less and re-using supplies

 If you live in or near the Twin Cities, check out the Plaid Market at The Shoppes at Arbor Lakes!

-This article is a great guide to other local Minnesotan businesses to support this holiday season!
+This shopping guide article is a great resource to other local Minnesotan businesses to support this holiday season!
 It is sectioned off into Gifts and Novelty items, Clothing, Restaurant Merchandise, Museum/Theatre Products, Local Sports Merchandise, and other ways to support local businesses.

 If you're not sure what to get, purchase gift certificates from local shops or restaurants.